sorbet/sorbet/README.md

     run `clang-format` whenever you save. **Note: Microsoft's C/C++ extension does *not* work properly with Sorbet's `compile_commands.json`.**

-    clangd will need to be on your path, or you will need to change the "clangd.path" setting.
+    The settings for this repository automatically configure vscode-clangd to run the clangd executable in the `bazel-sorbet` directory.
+Note that you will need to compile Sorbet once before it will work.

     clangd operates on `compile_commands.json`, so make sure you run the `./tools/scripts/build_compilation_db.sh` script.